Welcome to the SJTU Emotion EEG Dataset (SEED)

 SEED: We develop an EEG dataset for emotion recognition called SJTU Emotion EEG Dataset (SEED).
 The EEG siganls of 15 subjects were recorded while they were watching emotional flim clips.
 For the feedback, participants were told to report their emotional reactions to each film clip by completing the questionnaire immediately after watching each clip.
 In order to investigate neural signatures and stable patterns across sessions and individuals, each subject was required to perform the experiments for three sessions.
 The time interval between two sessions was one week or longer.
 Facial videos and EEG data were recorded simultaneously.
 EEG was recorded using an ESI NeuroScan System at a sampling rate of 1000 Hz from 62-channel active AgCl electrode cap according to the international 10-20 system.

 The dataset is made publicly avaliable to research community and reseachers are encouraged to validate their emotion analysis methods on our dataset.
-The dataste was first fully described in the following paper:
+The dataste was fully described in the following papers:

 Wei-Long Zheng, Jia-Yi Zhu, and Bao-Liang Lu, Identifying Stable Patterns over Time for Emotion Recognition from EEG, to appear in IEEE Transactions on Affective Computing, 2017. [link]

 Yimin Yang, Q.M.Jonathan Wu, Wei-Long Zheng, Bao-Liang Lu.
 EEG-based Emotion Recognition Using Hierarchical Network with Subnetwork Nodes.
 IEEE Transactions on Cognitive and Developmental Systems, 2017. [link]

 Until June 2017, there have been 170 applications from 33 different countries and regions from all over the world applying the usage of SEED in their studies.

 How to Download